dmbarbour/glas/docs/GlasNamespaces.md

 ### Folders as Packages

-To simplify sharing of folders, we forbid loading of parent-relative and absolute file paths.
-Files within a folder may only reference other files in the same folder or subfolders, or remote DVCS resources.
-Thus, a folder is effectively location-independent.
+To simplify sharing and distribution of code, we'll generally forbid loading of parent-relative ("..") and absolute ("/") file paths.
+Files within a folder may only reference other files in the same folder or subfolders, or remote files via DVCS URLs.
+Thus, each folder is effectively location independent.

-Users may refer to a folder as the target for 'load'.
-In this case, we search for the 'package' file of any extension.
-If the package file exists, it is loaded.
-Otherwise, we generate a simple namespace that mimics the hierarchical structure of the folder content, albeit hiding file extensions.
-Files or subfolders whose names start with '.' would be fully hidden.

-Reference to specific files within a subfolder can bypass interface abstractions and hinder refactoring of code.
-We might raise a linter-level warning to encourage developers to properly treat folders as packages.
+A package folder further contains a single "package" file of any extension.
+Clients may 'load' a package folder directly, implicitly loading the package file.
+Further, this is the expected usage: we'll warn upon loading specific files from a package folder because doing so bypasses export control and thus hinders software maintenance.
+OTOH, if a folder does not contain a package file, clients must load specific files.

 ### Ad hoc SourceRef